 One of the aims of ARKIVOC is to increase understanding and mutual awareness of research in organic chemistry throughout the world.
 Specifically, ARKIVOC encourages "Regional Issues" with the objective of collating ongoing research in organic chemistry in a particular country or region of the world.

 Proposals for Regional Issues

 Proposals for regional issues should define the country or region in question.
 The proposal should also make a suggestion for a "Facilitator" indicating the name, position, address, telephone, fax and e-mail of that person and confirming his/her consent to act as Facilitator.
 An estimation of the number of people who would be invited to submit papers should be given.
-Proposals for regional issues may be made either to Chris Stevens (Chris.Stevens@UGent.be) or to Alan Katritzky, with a copy to Dennis Hall (email@example.com).
+Proposals for regional issues may be made to Chris Stevens (Chris.Stevens@UGent.be) with a copy to Dennis Hall (firstname.lastname@example.org).
 They will consult and decide whether a specific proposal should be accepted.